Today I’m back with a new recipe.

-So, I decided to experiment with soup instead and accidentally created this gem of a recipe; that I’ve been making time and time again.
+So, I decided to experiment with soup instead and accidentally created this gem of a recipe; that I’ve been making time and time again ever since.

-This soup turned out to be what I pretty much lived off over the last few days; and whilst I no longer subscribe to the ‘food is medicine’ thought (because, you know, I take actually medication for that) it really did make a massive difference as it’s full of goodness, gluten and dairy free and very easy to digest; giving your gut a chance to rest.
+This soup turned out to be what I pretty much lived off over the last few days; and whilst I no longer subscribe to the ‘food is medicine’ thought (because, you know, I take actually medication for that), it really did make a massive difference.

 It also contains bone broth (but don’t worry, I’ve got a vegan or low FODMAP swap if you need it); which is thought to help ‘repair’ the gut lining.